-Camp Spirit is a Colorado Winter Adventure Camp for children with one of the most severe forms of EB, Recessive Dystrophic.
+Camp Spirit Colorado is a winter adventure camp for children with one of the most severe forms of EB, Recessive Dystrophic.
 It was started in 2008 for children ages 9-18 to give them the opportunity to enjoy winter activities in a safe environment.
-It is located in Granby at the YMCA of the Rockies/Snow Mountain Ranch, in the beautiful Colorado Mountains.
+It is located in Granby, Colorado.

 1. Experience winter activities in a safe environment.
 Often children with RDEB are restricted from recreational activities due to fear of injury.